 The grip is simple – grab the back of your opponent’s leg that is nearest to one of your arms.
 Using a thumbless monkey grip, cup the back of their heel with your pinky finger touching the mats.
 Your other arm, in the meantime, should aim to get a grip on the wrist or sleeve.
 A cross grip is preferable, but gripping the same side arm is better than nothing!
 A collar grip can be even more powerful, but that is not always readily available.

 Once you’ve established a grip on the heel and a cross wrist grip, you’ll want to angle your body 45 degrees away from your opponent while placing one leg on the hip and the foot of the other hooking behind their other knee.
 From this position you’ve made their job of passing difficult while setting yourself up for a pair of powerful counters.

-The first sweep you ought to check out first is the tripod sweep.
+The first sweep to try is the tripod sweep.
 It is readily available and it works like a charm even against top level opponents.
-Moreover, it won’t telegraph much because your back stays aligned to the ground.
+Moreover, it is subtle enough to avoid telegraphing because your back stays aligned with the ground.

 From the position described above, the sweep is literally within your grasp.
 All you need to do is pull with the heel grip while pushing with the foot on their hip.
 Your hooked foot merely serves to check the backwards motion of their leg.

 The motion is nearly invisible to outside observers, but the effects are undeniable.
 Your opponent should fall gracelessly to their butt, landing in front of you.
 Your sweep isn’t complete yet – maintain your grip on their heel, ensuring that their foot cannot return to the ground.
 So long as you keep their feet off the ground you’ve ensured your sweep’s success.